Find out about our fees, plus loans and other financial support that might be available to you.

 View our full list of course tuition fees

 There are three ways you can pay your tuition fees:

 Find out more about how to pay your tuition fees.

 If you have a question about tuition fees or need more information, contact Student Fees:

 Fax: +44 (0) 23 8059 9595

-You will not have to pay your fees upfront.
 If you live in England*, you can get a loan to cover your tuition fees.
 You will only start repaying this once you are earning over £21,000 per year.

 * If you live in Scotland, Wales or Northern Ireland, you will receive financial support for university from the Scottish Government, the Welsh Assembly Government or the Northern Ireland Executive (as appropriate).
 If you live in the EU and meet certain eligibility criteria, you can get a loan to cover the cost of your tuition fees.

-For 2014 and beyond, the University will continue its generous package of direct student support, with a wider choice of support options available to students.
+We offer a package of direct student support, with a wider choice of support options available to students.